-Content Learning Outcomes Task 1: The Study of Spoken Language Students should be able to: understand the characteristics of spoken language; (All learning outcomes are assessed.) understand influences on spoken language choices; explore the impact of spoken language choices; , understand how language varies in different contexts; collate from different sources and make appropriate Task 2: The Study of comparisons and cross-references; read and understand texts; (All learning outcomes are understand how meaning is constructed; recognise the effect of language choices and patterns; assessed.) select material appropriate to purpose; evaluate how texts may be interpreted differently depending on the reader's perspective; and explain how writers use linguistic and presentational features to sustain the reader's interest.
+Content Learning Outcomes Task 1: The Study of Spoken Language Students should be able to: • understand the characteristics of spoken language; (All learning outcomes are assessed.) understand influences on spoken language choices; explore the impact of spoken language choices; Task 2: understand how language varies in different contexts; collate from different sources and make appropriate comparisons and cross-references; read and understand texts; The Study of Written Language understand how meaning is constructed; (All learning outcomes are assessed.) recognise the effect of language choices and patterns; select material appropriate to purpose; evaluate how texts may be interpreted differently depending on the reader's perspective; and explain how writers use linguistic and presentational features to sustain the reader's interest.